A week in the life of an MSc Bridge Engineering student

 A typical week

-You will be taking four modules per semester, which is equivalent to approximately 12 contact hours each week.
+You will be taking four modules per semester (if studying full-time), which is equivalent to approximately 8-10 contact hours each week.

-- 10am - 1pm: Structural Mechanics and Finite Elements – Lecture
+- 10am-12pm: Structural Mechanics and Finite Elements – Seminar